Back

 E. C. Coppock [Edward Charles] B. F. G. Jeffs [Bertie Frederick George]2 A. Taylor [Arthur Thomas or “Ferret”]

-R. Coppock [Richard] J. A. Kislingbury [Albert Joseph] A. E. Taylor [hard to identify]
+R. Coppock [Richard] J. A. Kislingbury [Albert Joseph] A. E. Taylor [Arthur Ernest]

 G. Cox [hard to identify] A. Kimber [Anthony] H. J. Trafford [Henry James]4